Antynea/grub-btrfs/README.md

 (when using systemd) or by editing `/etc/conf.d/grub-btrfsd` (when using openRC).
 In either case the daemon must be restarted for the changes to take effect with
 ```bash
 sudo systemctl restart grub-btrfsd # for systemd
 ```
 or
 ```
 sudo rc-service grub-btrfsd restart # for openRC
 ```

 It is also possible to start the daemon without systemd or openRC.
-In this case, the daemon should be stopped with
+If you want to do this, the daemon should be stopped with
 ```bash
 sudo systemctl stop grub-btrfsd # for systemd
 ```